fbacher/xbmc/README UNICODE.md

 - fold case of each argument (the minimum number of times)
 - call StringUtils.compare (folded_1, folded_2) instead of compareNoCase.
 This would avoid cost of redundant case folds.
 Note that this would work for StrtsWith, EndsWith, etc.

+# How I Build it

+There are three fairly short bash build scripts that I use.
+You should only have to modify several lines in build_confg.sh to specify the build path.
+The build_icu.sh script downloads, configures and builds icu.
+I think a much better approach is to use
 # Overview of Code changes:

 ## Major Changes.